RIKEN-SysSoft/PiP/README.md

 * pips(1) command (from v2)

-  You can check if your PiP program is running or not by using the pips(1) command.
+  You can see how your PiP program is running in realtimme  by using the pips(1) command.

 List the PiP tasks via the 'ps' command;